ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 They just have a lot of publications out there.
 There's no discussion in these articles beyond a trivial passing mention that there are any other theories out there at all.
 And especially that whether they are viable or not, whether they're empirically supported.

-So here's some.
+So here's some [showing image on slide].
 This isn't all of the empirically supported theories of consciousness out there.
 There's a really nice article here by Anil Seth and Tim Bain that came out last year that discusses a bunch of these.
 And there's a really nice article here by this group also saying they actually looked at the empirical support for different theories of consciousness.
 How many papers are out there that actually challenge versus support each theory?
 And so this landscape is the one that should be the one to evaluate all of the results that were presented at this event.
-In it means that even if one of the two theories that this one project was looking at, if one of them didn't make the cut, that doesn't mean the other one wins.
+In it means that even if one of the two theories that this one project was looking at, if one of them didn't make the cut, that doesn't mean the other one wins, and is right.
-And is right.
 It just means that one of them maybe lost.
 And it didn't even lose, remember?
-In fact.

 So in addition to these really nice papers, there's also a whole series of these adversarial collaborations from the same funding agency as the one that was shown in this public event that are designed to actually pit these theories against each other in a pairwise fashion, in a Thunderdome style.
 For all you Mad Max fans out there, I love old school Sci-Fi.
 And the idea here is that two theories enter and one theory leaves.